NBISweden/workshop-scRNAseq/exercises.md

 All raw data, and some intermediate files that take long time to compute, are available at uppmax folder: `/proj/uppstore2017171/b2013006_nobackup/scrnaseq_course/data/`

+You should be able to run these tutorials with your own data.
 But be aware, some steps of the tutorials will take long to run with large dataset, so it may be a good idea to use several R-sessions in paralell and work on other stuff while you are waiting.

 As you run into problems, we will try to fill in the [FAQ](FAQ) with common quiestons.

-If you want to load all the code into R directly, you can access the R-markdown documents by clicking on the `Source` link to the left, or by cloning the whole repository.
+If you want to load all the code into R directly, you can access the R-markdown documents at our [github site](https://github.com/NBISweden/workshop-scRNAseq/tree/master/labs)

 #### Pipeline for mapping reads, QC and expression estimates